chef/chef-web-docs/chef_master/source/ctl_supermarket.rst

    $ sudo -u supermarket supermarket-ctl make-admin USER_NAME

-where ``USER_NAME`` represents the name of the user to be granted administrator priviliges.
+where ``USER_NAME`` represents the name of the user to be granted administrator privileges.

 Quality Metrics
 =====================================================